Hudsons Coffee: Menu

 Hudsons Coffee serves mostly espresso-based beverages such as cappuccinos, caffè lattes, long and short macchiatos, long blacks, flat whites, mochas, as well as espresso.
 They also serve beverages other than coffee, such as hot chocolates and teas.

 Amongst their cold drink selections are smoothies, iced coffees, chocolate and chai teas, and brand-name bottled drinks.

 Food varies from store to store due to local suppliers, but will usually include a selection of cakes, pastries, and sandwiches.

 In October 2010, Hudsons Coffee caused public debate when they introduced a milkshake spiked with four shots of espresso coffee called, Quad Shot Milkshakes.
-It contained 400 mg of caffeine in each drink, sweetened by 30ml of vanilla syrup and two scoops of icecream.
+It contained 400mg of caffeine in each drink, sweetened by 30ml of vanilla syrup and two scoops of ice cream.
 The Australian Medical Association vice-president Steve Hambleton said, "six cups of coffee a day is considered the upper limit, but that's spread across the entire day.
 This is a lot of caffeine for one drink."
 Hudsons Coffee marketing director Rebecca Lowth said they were simply responding to customer demand, but warned, "we do not recommend the Quad Shot Milkshake or any beverage containing caffeine to children, pregnant women or people who may be sensitive to the effects of caffeine, such as those with heart conditions."

 In July 2012, Hudsons Coffee announced all their milk-based drinks will be permeate free.
 Although there are no known health risks associated with the consumption of permeate, growing public concerns over the by-product has forced many milk producers (including Hudsons' supplier, National Foods), retailers, and cafés to cease adding it.